superhero/path-resolver/README.md

 ### Tests

-This module includes a comprehensive test suite.
+This module includes a test suite.
 To run the tests:

 ```bash
 npm test